gvnsavinash/cis6930fa24-assignment0/README.md

    - You can either fetch data from the FBI’s Most Wanted API or load it from a local JSON file.

 2. Data Processing:
-   - The program extracts the title, subjects, and field offices for each record.
+   - The program extracts key fields such as the title, subjects, and field offices from each data record.

-3. Formatting:
+3. Data Formatting:
-   - The data is then formatted with a thorn character (`þ`) separating the values.
+   - The extracted data is formatted into thorn-separated (þ) records, creating a structured and human-readable output.

 4. Output:
    - The formatted data is printed to the console (standard output).